irontec/ivozprovider/doc/sphinx/internal_calls/brand_portal.rst

-Most of the features are self-explanatory, but **voice notification** deserves an explanation: if you enable them, when a call fails, the user will listen a locution explaining what ocurred ("you have no permissions to place this call", "the call cannot be billed", etc.)
+Most of the features are self-explanatory, but **voice notification** deserves an explanation: if you enable them, when a call fails, the user will listen a locution explaining what occurred ("you have no permissions to place this call", "the call cannot be billed", etc.)

 .. warning:: Recordings rotation happens at two levels: brand and company.
 This